 When the non-profiler group included experienced criminal investigators (who were not criminal profilers but presumably had more knowledge of base rates than non-profilers), the meta-analyses showed a slight advantage to the profilers, but again with very wide 95% CI error bars.
 The researchers argue that even if this result can be replicated, experiences criminal investigators should be able to perform roughly equal to criminal profilers.

 Why is the belief that criminal profiling is effective so widespread?

 The authors of the paper outlines several different reasons for why people believe that criminal profiling works despite the fact that it does not.
 Some of them are more related to information about criminal profiling being supplied by the environment (e. g. media attention, papers and so on)

-: the more you repeat a message, the more likely it is to be believed.
-Proponents of criminal profiling like to assert that more and more people are becoming criminal profiling and that criminal profiling is useful for solving crimes and catching perpetrators.
+The more you repeat a message, the more likely it is to be believed.
+Proponents of criminal profiling like to assert that more and more people are becoming criminal profilers and that criminal profiling is useful for solving crimes and catching perpetrators.
 Despite the lack of evidence for effectiveness, repeating those assertions over and over again contributes to the spread of false beliefs.

 Three major conclusions presented by the paper are that:

 (1) criminal profiling lacks scientific support and has the ability to interfere with criminal investigations.
 Therefore, it should not be used as an investigative tool.

 (2) it is extremely problematic that the false belief that criminal profiling works is so widespread, both among the public as well as among law enforcement and psychologists.